mansim07/dataplex-qwiklabs/README.md

 # Learning Objective

-By the end of the module, you will be able to
+By the end of the module, you will be able to <br>
-Apply and manage BigQuery Security controls at the Dataset-level Apply and manage the fine grained security controls using Column-level security(Policy Tags) and Row-level Security Define sensitivity info types and classify and tag sensitive BQ data using DLP Derive Data Profiles for BQ data
+ - Apply and manage BigQuery Security controls at the Dataset-level <br>
+ - Apply and manage the fine grained security controls using Column-level security(Policy Tags) and Row-level Security <br>
+Define sensitivity info types and classify and tag sensitive BQ data using DLP <br>
+Derive Data Profiles for BQ data <br>
-Define and execute DQ rules to assess the quality of data in BQ Derive and view the Data Lineage
+Define and execute DQ rules to assess the quality of data in BQ  <br>
+Derive and view the Data Lineage <br>
-Enrich the technical metadata with business metadata in Catalog for BQ assets for better search and discoverability
+Enrich the technical metadata with business metadata in Catalog for BQ assets for better search and discoverability <br>

 ## 1. Load the customer data product